Walter Herries Pollock: Biography

 Walter Pollock was born in London on 21 February 1850, the second son of Sir William Frederick Pollock, 2nd Baronet.
 His great-grandfather, Mr. David Pollock, was a member of the British royal court and saddler to King George III.
 His grandfather was Sir Frederick Pollock, 1st Baronet, Lord Chief Baron of the Exchequer, a high judicial appointment of which he was the penultimate holder.
 One of his grand-uncles, Sir David Pollock, was the chief justice of Bombay, while another, Sir George Pollock, became a field marshal.
 His own father was an author and Queen's Remembrancer under Queen Victoria from 1874 to 1886, when the post was passed on to his brother George Frederick Pollock who continued to hold the title until the turn of the 20th century.
 His eldest brother, Sir Frederick Pollock, 3rd Baronet, was a noted lawyer and frequently worked with him during his career.

 Educated at Eton and Trinity College, Cambridge, he graduated with a classical degree in 1871 and was called to the bar at the Inner Temple three years later.
 He developed an interest in literature and history and began lecturing at the Royal Institution, London.
 Among the subjects he discussed included the works of Richelieu, Colbert, Victor Hugo, Sir Francis Drake and Théophile Gautier.
 In 1875, he joined the staff of the Saturday Review and became an assistant editor.
-It was around this time that he began courting Emma Jane Pipon, daughter of Colonel Pipon, Seigneur de Noirmont of Jersey, and the two were married in Chester on 11 January 1876.
+It was around this time that he began courting Emma Jane Pipon, daughter of Colonel James Kennard Pipon (1807–1868), Seigneur de Noirmont on Jersey, and the two were married in Chester on 11 January 1876.
 Their first and only son, Guy Cameron Pollock, was born that same year.

-It was while working for the publication that he first began writing professionally and co-wrote Marston: A Story of these Modern Times with Alexander J. Duffield in 1877.
-He also published literary critical works such as The Modern French Theatre (1878) and Lectures on French Poets (1879), English-language translations of works by Alfred de Musset's and Denis Diderot, and a collection of poetic verses entitled Songs and Rhymes: English and French (1882) and Verses of Two Tongues (1884).
+It was while working for the publication that he first began writing professionally and co-wrote Masston: A Story of these Modern Days with Alexander J. Duffield in 1877.
+He also published literary critical works such as The Modern French Theatre (1878) and Lectures on French Poets (1879), English-language translations of works by Alfred de Musset and Denis Diderot, and collections of poetic verses entitled Songs and Rhymes: English and French (1882) and Verses of Two Tongues (1884).